notthattal/legal-bert/README.md

 legal-bert/
 ├── data/                           # Dataset files
 │   ├── label_mapping.json          # Mapping of labels for classification
-│   ├── masterCategorized.csv       # Categorized dataset
+│   ├── masterCategorized.csv       # Categorized dataset (used for training and used for evaluation too since we are evaluating on the train set as well)
-│   ├── test.csv                    # Test dataset
+│   ├── test.csv                    # Test dataset (includes bills not in the training set)
-├── evaluation_results/             # Evaluation metrics and model results
-├── models/                         # Pretrained and fine-tuned model files │   └── fine_tuned_legalbert/
+├── evaluation_results/             # Evaluation metrics and model results, includes HTML, plots, and confusion matrices ├── models/                         # Pretrained and fine-tuned model files │   └── fine_tuned_legalbert/
 │       ├── config.json